jeremeamia/super_closure/README.md

 ### Features

-SuperClosure comes with two different "Closure Analyzers", which each support different features regarding the serialization of closures.
-The `TokenAnalyzer` is not as robust as the `AstAnalyzer`, but it is around 25 times faster.
-Using the table below, and keeping in mind what your closure's code looks like, you should choose the fastest analyzer that supports the features you need.
+SuperClosure comes with two different **Closure Analyzers**, which each support different features regarding the serialization of closures.
+The `TokenAnalyzer` is not as robust as the `AstAnalyzer`, but it is around 20-25 times faster.
+Using the table below, and keeping in mind what your closure's code looks like, you should _choose the fastest analyzer that supports the features you need_.

 <table>
   <thead>